Special Events in Waste Management

 Compost Giveaway |

 Residents are encouraged to bring a non-perishable food item, to be donated to a local food bank (please check that boxes and cans are not damaged, opened or expired).
-2023 Event dates - events are finished for the year |
+2024 compost events are done for the year. |

 Environment Days |